 The secret to creating a quick, yet delicious fish stew?
 Clam juice.
-With clam juice added to the broth, this fish stew is fully infused with flavor.
-Garlic, onions, tomatoes, tomato paste, white wine, and clam juice make up the base of the broth, while a firm white fish is left to simmer.
+With it added to the broth, this fish stew is fully infused with flavor.
+Garlic, onions, tomatoes, tomato paste, white wine, and the juice make up the base of the broth, while a firm white fish is left to simmer.

 Add a side of crusty bread, and dinner is served.
 Get the recipe here.

 2. Linguini with Clams and Mussels in a Spicy Red Sauce